 Keep in mind that although you can technically sell your product at a lower price when selling via your website, this strategy can have some negative consequences once you begin also selling in retail.

-Retailer won’t want to sell a product in their stores that can be purchased directly from your website at a much lower cost.
+Retailers won’t want to sell a product in their stores that can be purchased directly from your website at a much lower cost.
 You are essentially undercutting your retailers, and that is generally not acceptable.

 Even though you can afford to use only a 2x markup when selling direct to consumers, that probably isn’t a good idea.